snowch/snowch.github.io/ai-eng/llmfs/L02_Embeddings_and_Positional_Encoding.md

   name: python3
 ---

-# L02 - Embeddings & Positional Encoding: Giving Numbers Meaning [DRAFT]
+# L02 - Embeddings & Positional Encoding: Giving Numbers Meaning

 *How words become vectors in space, and how we tell time without a clock*